Plan Your Visit: Park Highlights

 One of the most popular areas of the Park, Great Falls has an overlook offering a breathtaking view of the Great Falls of the Potomac River.
-The Historic Great Falls Tavern houses a Visitor Center and a Bike Rental (open on weekends), and many hiking trails are available, as well as towpath access.
+The Historic Great Falls Tavern houses a Visitor Center and a Bike Loaner Program (open on weekends), and many hiking trails are available, as well as towpath access.

 Williamsport is one of nine Canal Towns, originally supporting the C&O Canal as a major commercial center and port.
 Today, the quaint town offers shops and restaurants.
 The iconic Cushwa Warehouse is reflected in the turning basin, and Canal Visitors Center is available.

 A remarkable feat of engineering, the Paw Paw Tunnel was built to save five miles of construction by cutting across a neck of land formed by the Paw Paw bends.
 What resulted was the most notable landmark on the Canal – at three-fifths of a mile and 5,800,000 bricks in all.